IgniteUI/igniteui-xplat-docs/doc/en/components/layouts/stepper.md

 - **reset** – resets the stepper to its initial state.

 > [!NOTE]
-> The reset method would not clear the step`s content.
+> The reset method would reset the stepper to its initial state, i.e. activates the first step.
+It would not clear the step`s content.
 This should be done manually.

 ### Customizing the Steps